-Maggie Dewane is an environmentalist currently working for the Marine Stewardship Council (MSC), an international nonprofit dedicated to keeping the world’s oceans healthy and thriving with fish so that millions of people around the globe, who depend on the oceans for their livelihoods and food, are ensured a sustainable, prosperous future.
+Maggie Dewane is an environmentalist currently working for the Marine Stewardship Council (MSC), an international nonprofit dedicated to keeping the world’s oceans healthy and full of fish so that millions of people around the globe, who depend on the oceans for their livelihoods and food, are ensured a sustainable, prosperous future.